A Card - Any Card

 A Bonus side bet allows players to wager that the three cards have a pair, flush,

 straight, three of a kind or straight flush.
 This is similar to the Pair Plus side bet

 for Three Card Poker.

-A Jackpot side bet works the same, but includes a jackpot payout if any three of a
+A Jackpot side bet works the same, but includes a jackpot payout if either a three of a

-kind or straight flush is immediately followed by any three of a kind or straight flush.
+kind or straight flush is immediately followed by either a three of a kind or straight flush.
 The

-jackpot payout can either be a static payout, or progressive.
+jackpot payout can be a static payout, or progressive.

 Casinos can offer either, or both, of the side bets.

 Similar to craps where one player throws the dice to determine the outcome,